Oil majors, governments haggle over sharing pain of deepest cuts yet

 WEEKS OF TALKS

-Azerbaijan asked its main giant offshore consortium to cut output by 80,000 barrels per day, resulting in a net cut for operator BP of around 30,000 bpd.
+Azerbaijan asked its main giant offshore consortium to cut output by 80,000 bpd, resulting in a net cut for operator BP of around 30,000 bpd.

 "We have never done it before since they came to the country in 1994," a senior Azeri official told Reuters.